 After months spent not having to worry about anything but milk, the thought of starting solids (and knowing where to start) can be overwhelming.
 Some parents opt for purees, some prefer baby-led weaning (BLW) and some a mix of both.
 And sometimes the baby will let you know – in no uncertain terms – which they prefer.

-Traditionally, when most parents started their babies out on solids they opt for purees of vegetables, fruits and cereals however BLW has gained in popularity over the last few years.
+Traditionally, when most parents start their babies out on solids, they opt for purees of vegetables, fruits and cereals.
+However, BLW has gained in popularity over the last few years.

 What is baby-led weaning?

 Baby-led weaning (BLW) is pretty much exactly what it sounds like.
 It’s letting the baby decide what and how much they consume rather than spooning food directly into their mouth – offering the baby (age-appropriate) foods and letting them grab, touch and explore it themselves.